 How Does Geolocation Help Prevent Fraud?

-In card-not-present (CNP) transactions, geolocation data can pinpoint irregularities related to an IP address or GPS of origin.
+In card-not-present (CNP) transactions, geolocation data can pinpoint irregularities related to an IP address of origin.
 Geolocation helps you verify established cardholder details such as:

 • Billing Address